Angband (video game): Development

 The first version of Angband was created by Alex Cutler and Andy Astrand at the University of Warwick in 1990.
 They wanted to expand the game Umoria by adding items, monsters, and features.
 After Cutler and Astrand, the source code was maintained at the University of Warwick by Geoff Hill and Sean Marsh.
 They finally released the game to the public with the version named "2.4.frog_knows" on 11 April 1993.
 The game, which was previously confined to the University of Warwick, was then enhanced by others and widely ported to non-Unix platforms.

 Following their departure, the later principals of Angband have included Charles Swiger, Ben Harrison, and Robert Rühlmann.
 Harrison was the maintainer responsible for the "Great Code Cleanup", modularizing, extending, and greatly improving the readability of the Angband source code.
 This in turn led to the large number of variants currently available, as well as the rather large number of ports.
 Like other maintainers, he eventually moved on to other interests, passing the title to Robert Rühlmann in 2000.

 Rühlmann's contributions included releasing version 3.0, which included many monster and object changes contributed by Jonathan Ellis.
 He also introduced Lua, a lightweight scripting language, with the intention of simplifying development of both the main game and its variants.
 The Angband community, however, did not generally embrace the addition of scripting, with many expressing confusion over its usage, and was therefore later removed.

 The original Moria/Angband software license (Note: The "Angband licence": This software may be copied and distributed for educational, research, and not for profit purposes provided that this copyright and statement are included in all such copies.
 Other copyrights may also apply.) allowed distribution of the game, but only does so if "not for profit", which precludes packaging with many Linux distributions or inclusion within a magazine cover disc.
 The license also does not explicitly allow code modification, something which is in practice ignored by the Angband community.
 In light of these perceived issues, an initiative to re-license Angband was therefore started by maintainer Rühlmann in 2000.
 This "Angband Open Source Initiative" was designed to make Angband proper Open source under the GPL license.
 The process was completed on 9 January 2009.

 Rühlmann stepped down in October 2005, leading to a brief period of uncertainty.
 Julian Lighton was later announced as the new maintainer in March 2006, but did not release a new version of the game.
 Due to the absence of Lighton, Andi Sidwell assumed maintainership, with the support of the community, in December 2007.
 Under their watch, other developers have come on board and the game has seen significant gameplay and internal code changes.
-Maintainership passed over to the current maintainer Nick McConnell, starting from version 4.0.0 (2015).
+Maintainership passed over to Nick McConnell, starting from version 4.0.0 (2015). backwardsEric took over as maintainer with the release of version 4.2.6 (2025).